 You can measure what the trainees have learned and how much knowledge they have gained at this level.
 This step could include:

-After going through these sets of metrics, assessment is done again (obviously with an enhanced set of questionnaires) after three months.
+After going through these metrics, assessment is done again (obviously with an enhanced set of questionnaires) after three months.
 This method could also fill the gaps and let the trainees know about themselves better, thus influencing the training effectiveness.

 This level indicates how trainees apply the information and how it has impacted their performance and attitude.
 It takes 360-degree feedback from supervisors, peers, and reporters.
 This includes: